schege882/materials-modelling-group.github.io/mmg_website/index.markdown

         <p>
             The <a href="https://materials-modelling-group.github.io/">Materials Modeling Group</a>
-            of the Department of Physics, Earth and Environment Science at The Technical University of Kenya, has been nominated to participate in an Erasmus Mundus research mobility grant in partnership with University of Cantabria in Spain.
+            of the Department of Physics, Earth and Environment Science at The Technical University of Kenya, has been nominated to participate in an Erasmus+ research mobility grant in partnership with University of Cantabria in Spain.
             A call for expression of interest for participation is made with the following requirements: